My Family and Other Animals

 My Family and Other Animals (1956) is an autobiographical book by British naturalist Gerald Durrell.
 It tells in an exaggerated and sometimes fictionalised way of the years that he lived as a child with his siblings and widowed mother on the Greek island of Corfu between 1935 and 1939.
 It describes the life of the Durrell family in a humorous manner, and explores the fauna of the island.
 It is the first and most well-known of Durrell's Corfu trilogy, which also includes Birds, Beasts, and Relatives (1969) and The Garden of the Gods (1978).

 Durrell had already written several successful books about his trips collecting animals in the wild for zoos when he published My Family and Other Animals in 1956.
 Its comic exaggeration of the foibles of his family – including his eldest brother Lawrence Durrell, who became a celebrated novelist and poet – and his heartfelt appreciation of the natural world made it very successful.
 Durrell was able to found the Jersey Zoological Park (now known as the Durrell Wildlife Park) in the Channel Islands.
 He also became known as a novel-writer and television personality.
 His books helped stimulate the development of tourism in Corfu.

 Summary

 The book is an autobiographical account of five years in the childhood of naturalist Gerald Durrell, aged 10 at the start of the saga, of his family, pets and life during a sojourn on Corfu.
 The book is divided into three sections, marking the three villas where the family lived on the island.
 Gerald is the youngest in a family consisting of their widowed mother, writer and eldest son Larry, the gun-mad Leslie, and diet-obsessed sister Margo together with Roger the dog.
-They are fiercely protected by their taxi-driver friend Spiro (Spiro "Americano" Hakiaopulos) and mentored by the polymath Dr. Theodore Stephanides who provides Gerald with his education in natural history.
+They are fiercely protected by their taxi-driver friend Spiro (Spiro "Americano" Halikiopulos) and mentored by the polymath Dr. Theodore Stephanides who provides Gerald with his education in natural history.
 Other human characters, chiefly eccentric, include Gerald's private tutors, the artistic and literary visitors Larry invites to stay, and the local people who befriend the family.